h3li0p4us3/neovim-cpp/README.md

 ## Credits

-thanks to [dreamsofcode-io](https://github.com/dreamsofcode-io) for their basic setup
+thanks to [dreamsofcode-io](https://github.com/dreamsofcode-io) for their base setup